Please select your state

 Open exchange of ideas drives the innovation and progress that create opportunity.
 Georgia’s colleges and universities are uniquely positioned to provide an environment that allows students to do just that—engage with each other and a diversity of ideas.
 We support House Bill 1, the FORUM Act, to protect free speech on campuses across Georgia.

 Every Georgian should have access to quality care that works for their budget.
 Without reliable access to medical care, families must travel farther, wait longer, and pay higher costs for the health care they need.
 There are many health care professionals that face barriers restricting their scope of practice.
 We will support legislation to remove these unnecessary regulations to expand access to health care, especially for rural Georgians.
-That includes through advocating for House Bill 307, which will make it easier for Georgians to access telehealth services.
+That includes through advocating for House Bill 629, which will make it easier for Georgians to access telehealth vision testing services.

 Help us keep Georgia on the Pathway to Prosperity.
 Endorse the plan below!